jaidetree/idle-parens/resources/projects/2018-12-27-8-book-report.md

 ---
 # <span class="project__goal">Goal</span>

-While learning Clojure from books I found myself struggling to find the right place to organize it.
-After trying different notebook services I found myself frustrated finding out that I followed an example accurately but the notebook app doesn&rquo;t support one specific aspect of Clojure&rsquo;s namespaces that the current chapter I&rsquo;m studying focuses on.
+When learning Clojure from books there is no best solution to organize the notes, exercises, and examples.
+The problem is notebook apps only offer a select subset of the Clojure language.
+For instance I ended up sinking an hour on the first few examples from a chapter on namespaces only to find out the notebook service I was using doesn&rsquo;t support the full Clojure namespace functionality.
+Not only is figuring that out frustrating but now there is this extra context you need to be aware of when trying to follow along with examples.

-I wanted a full Clojure experience that would allow me to organize what I&rsquo;ve read and wrote into bite-sized lessons I can come back to and not lose any context.
-Otherwise you may find out-of-date comments of past eval results or you are executing code and getting `nil` back unable to remember if it was the intended result or something wrong with the example.
+I wanted a full Clojure experience that would allow me to organize what I&rsquo;ve read and wrote into bite-sized lessons.
+It needed to let me revisit my notes and not lose any context such as the code that was written, what it does, and what I want to learn from it.
+It also needs to feel natural to use so retyping code as a string to show along side evaluation results would not cut it.
+Without such a tool you may often acquire out-of-date comments of past eval results or you are executing code and getting `nil` unable to remember if that was intentional or if the example was accidentally changed.

 ## <span class="project__process">Process</span>
 1. First I had to read chapter 8 of Clojure for the Brave and True to learn more about macros